-In summary, the results of the BHHRA indicate that exposures to COPCs in the sediment and surface water for both the outlet channel and Koppers Pond do not pose a health concern.
-Under baseline conditions, and conservative exposure assumptions, the potential risks from fish consumption exceed target levels.
-However, use of more realistic and representative EPCs and exposure assumptions based on Site-specific conditions result in potential risks that are within acceptable risk levels.
+In summary, the results of the BHHRA indicate that exposures to COPCs in the sediment and surface water for both the outlet channels and Koppers Pond do not pose a significant health concern.
+Under the USEPA-requested default conditions, and highly conservative exposure assumptions, the potential risks from fish consumption exceed the target range of acceptable risks.
+The use of alternative assumptions based on the sustainable yield of fish from Koppers Pond for the RME individual yield cancer risks within the range and noncarcinogenic HIs that exceed the goal of protection of an HI = 1.
+The risks and hazards to the CTE individual are within the risk range and below the goal of protection of an HI = 1.